ABOUT CANANDE RESERVE

 Outside the Lodge:

-- "Casa del miedo" (only for volunteers and researchers) located in the heart of the reserve.
-Access by way
+- "Casa del Medio" (only for volunteers and researchers) located in the heart of the reserve is only accessed by foot.

 The populated centers located in the surroundings of the reserve include Zapallo, (east of Quinindé / Rosa Zarate) and the small towns of Puerto Nuevo (where the barge crosses the Canandé River), La Yuca next to the reserve, and Hoja Blanca